 Blue Shore Financial Centre for the Performing Arts, Capilano University

 Based in Thessaloniki, Greece, En Chordais is active in the learned and popular multicultural musical traditions of the Mediterranean.
-The ensemble fuses contemporary musical trends with Byzantine art music and Greek regional idioms and will present works from newly discovered Byzantine manuscripts dating from 1480 to 1800.
+The ensemble fuses contemporary musical trends with Byzantine art music and Greek regional idioms and joins forces with Constantinople to present works from newly discovered Byzantine manuscripts dating from 1480 to 1800.

 This concert is generously supported by the RPC Family Foundation.